What is ciphertext?

 Encryption begins with plaintext

 The most common place you may hear the word plaintext would be in the context of journalists reporting on data breaches.
-It happens far to often that hackers find their way into an unprotected system and discover and siphon off a trove of plaintext user data like names, emails, or passwords.
+It happens far to often that hackers find their way into an unprotected system and discover and siphon off a trove of plaintext user data like names, emails, or hashed passwords with or without salt.
 This means that the data, which may have been stored in a relatively secure network, was itself not protected by means of encryption.

 Just remember that whenever we are communicating, regardless of the medium, the initial utterance or text we create is plaintext.